selkamand/ggoncoplot/README.md

-- **Support for tidy datasets**: Compatibility with tidy, tabular mutation-level formats that cancer cohort datasets are typically stored in, for example in Mutation Annotation Format (MAF) files or relational databases.
-This greatly improves the range of datasets that can be quickly and easily visualised in an oncoplot.
+- **Support for tidy datasets**: Compatibility with tidy, tabular mutation-level formats that cancer cohort datasets are typically stored in.
+This greatly improves the range of datasets that can be quickly and easily visualised in an oncoplot since genomic data in Mutation Annotation Format (MAF) files and relational databases usually follow this structure.

 - **Auto-colouring**: Automatic selection of accessible colour palettes for datasets where the consequence annotations are aligned with